RishiNambiar/UFC/README.md

 5) Time the match ended at
 6) Method of winning

-Note: This third feature doesn't work for some cards, and I'm unable to find the reason why :(
+Note: This third feature doesn't work for some cards, and I can't figure out why :(